 Yes, it burns calories, improves heart health, and reduces stress.
 But this exercise offers older adults even more.

 Zumba has been called exercise in disguise—and for good reason.
-The hour-long class involves dancing to the beat of Latin-inspired tunes while sneaking in both low- and high-intensity moves.
+During a class, you’ll dance to the beat of Latin-inspired tunes while sneaking in both low- and high-intensity moves.

-“Zumba classes are energizing, community-building, and designed to provide much of what we love in SilverSneakers classes,” says Terecita “Ti” Blair, the 2017 SilverSneakers Instructor of the Year based in Denver.
-“These include cardiovascular benefits, balance- and coordination-building, and most importantly, fun.”
+“Zumba classes are energizing, community-building, and designed to provide much of what we love in SilverSneakers classes,” says Terecita “Ti” Blair, the 2017 SilverSneakers Instructor of the Year.
+“These include cardiovascular, balance, and coordination benefits, and most importantly, fun.”

-In fact, a recent study by the American Council on Exercise (ACE) analyzed the benefits of Zumba Gold, a lower-intensity class, and found that a single session meets the exercise-intensity guidelines for improving and maintaining cardio fitness in middle-aged and older adults, says Sabrena Jo, a senior exercise scientist with ACE.
+In fact, a study by the American Council on Exercise (ACE) analyzed the benefits of Zumba Gold, a lower-intensity class.
+It found that a single session meets the exercise-intensity guidelines for improving and maintaining cardio fitness in older adults, says Sabrena Jo, a senior exercise scientist with ACE.

 Heart benefits aside, there are plenty of other reasons to love Zumba.
 Here are six more reasons to give it a try.